ellahap/Java-Tutoring-Material/README.md

 ## Resources:

-I had ChatGPT compile some resources for languages, but you can always Google and research on your own!
+You can always Google and research on your own!
 YouTube, ChatGPT, and online forums/sites like Stack Overflow will also be your friend for questions and learning.
 YouTube courses can be a great starting point.

 ***1. Python***
    - Free Resources: